R3V1Z3/gist-talkify/README.md

-# gist-talkify
+# Gist Talkify
-Speak the contents of any gist file using Talkify
+Speak the contents of any gist file using Talkify (https://github.com/Hagsten/Talkify)